decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

 If you're developing locally, you'll want to set the politeiawww host in the configuration file since the default politeiawww host is `https://proposals.decred.org`.
-Copy this line into your `politeiawwwcli.conf` file.
+Copy these lines into your `politeiawwwcli.conf` file.  `skipverify` is used to skip TLS certificate verification and should only be used when running politeia locally.

 ```
+testnet=true
 host=https://127.0.0.1:4443
+skipverify=true
 ```

 ## Usage